 Proposal 1: Introduce a new timer which starts after the PDSCH that is scheduled with non-numeric K1 and stops after the DCI that indicates the timing for the corresponding HARQ-Ack transmission of the PDSCH.
 While the timer is running, the UE monitors PDCCH.

+We note that the legacy DRX operation can not guarantee the reception of the trigger DCI, even if the ON and inactivity timers are set to long values.
+The existing triggers will not cause PDCCH monitoring after the non-numeric K1 reception and the UE will miss the trigger DCI unless it is sent at the next ON time.
 If a new timer is not introduced, one option to alleviate the problem to some degree, albeit without really solving it completely, is to extend the usage of the existing DRX timers in Rel.
 15. For example, drx-RetransmissionTimerDL can start after the PDSCH that is scheduled with non-numeric K1 value.
 This extends the conditions for which drx-RetransmissionTimerDL starts as in Rel.
 15 it can only start after the expiry of drx-HARQ-RTT-TimerDL for a HARQ process.
 As another example, drx-InactivityTimer can start after the DCI indicating non-numeric K1 even if the scheduled PDSCH does not correspond to new transmission.
 Note that in Rel.
 15, drx-InactivityTimer only starts if the scheduled PDSCH corresponds to a new transmission.
 For both examples, when another DCI that indicates the timing for the corresponding HARQ-Ack transmission is detected, Rel.
 15 behaviour can be followed with respect to drx-HARQ-RTT-TimerDL and drx-RetransmissionTimerDL.
 The main disadvantage of this option is that the existing timers may still expire before the DCI transmission with HARQ-Ack timing.

 Observation 3: If a new timer is not introduced, modifying the starting conditions of existing DRX timers can alleviate the problem even though the UE may still miss the DCI for the HARQ-Ack transmission.